To learn about the nature of your child's headache, your doctor will likely look to:

 While stress doesn't appear to cause headaches, it can act as a trigger for headaches or make a headache worse.
 Depression and other mental health disorders also can play a role.
 For these situations, your doctor may recommend one or more behavior therapies, such as:

 - Relaxation training.
-Relaxation techniques include deep breathing, yoga, meditation and progressive muscle relaxation, which is accomplished by tensing one muscle at a time, and then completely releasing the tension, until every muscle in the body is relaxed.
-An older child can learn relaxation techniques in classes or at home using books or tapes.
+Relaxation techniques include deep breathing, yoga, meditation and progressive muscle relaxation, in which you tense one muscle at a time.
+Then you completely release the tension, until every muscle in the body is relaxed.
+An older child can learn relaxation techniques in classes or at home using books or videos.

 Your child then learns how to reduce muscle tension and slow his or her heart rate and breathing.
 The goal of biofeedback is to help your child enter a relaxed state to better cope with pain.